Spectacle Reef Light: Construction

 The site was first marked by a buoy in 1868.
-The construction was undertaken under the auspices of the Lighthouse Board, and was a feat of civil engineering and endurance.
+The construction was undertaken under the auspices of the Lighthouse Board and was a feat of civil engineering and endurance.
 Construction began in 1870, in answer to the disastrous loss of a large number of ships during the 1860s at the site; in particular, two schooners ran aground and broke up in 1867.
 The massive cost of the loss helped convince Congress that it would be more cost effective to build a light and reduce the potential of future shipwrecks.

 The lighthouse is built upon a reef shaped like a pair of eyeglasses (hence its name) and is located in the path of littoral commerce on Lake Huron.
 The increase in freighter traffic through the straits increased the risk of more ship losses without better signing of hazards.
 The Spectacle Reef Lighthouse cost $406,000.
 One costly item was the purchase of a steamer to convey the materials to the site.

 The foundation was laid in a cofferdam protected by a crib made from 12 in timber and submerged 11 ft below the surface.
 The crib was constructed upon slipways at the depot, like building a ship, then launched and towed by tugboats to the reef, where it was sunk and grounded on the site.
 This crib is massive: 8464 sqft and 24 ft high (203136 ft3).
 It created a protected pond, making a base for the cofferdam, a wharf, and worker's quarters.
 The cofferdam was pumped out to expose the bedrock, upon which the masonry courses were laid.
 The light's 20-month construction process had to be spread out over a calendar period of four years (1870–1874).
-No work was possible during the winter, most of the spring, and most of the fall, due to heavy weather.
+No work was possible during the winter, most of the spring, and most of the fall, because of the inclement weather.

 Bois Blanc Island is the nearest point of land, 10 mi to 12 mi to the northwest; but neither it nor Ninemile Point, 10.3 mi to the south, formed a suitable staging area for construction.
 This took place entirely on site.
 After the construction of workers' quarters on the pier, a fourth-order Fresnel lens was temporarily installed on the roof of one of the buildings.
 Construction was almost complete in the fall of 1873, when the onset of winter's storms forced the work site to be abandoned until the following spring.
 In the spring of 1874, work on the lighthouse began again.
-With the installation of the cast-iron lantern room and a new second-order Fresnel lens, the work was complete, and the light was put into service for the first time in June 1874.
+With the installation of the cast-iron lantern room and a new second-order Fresnel lens, the work was complete, and the light was put into service in June 1874.